Strongly correlated superfluid order parameters from dc Josephson supercurrents

-where $R_x$ is the axial Thomas-Fermi radius of the cloud, $\mathcal{V}$ is the total junction volume, and $n_{s}(\mathbf{r})$ is the local density of superfluid pairs.
-We have numerically checked that Eq.~(\ref{Ic}), fully justified at unitarity within our temperature regime, excellently approximates $I_c$ within a few percent for all interactions explored in our study \cite{SM}.
+where $R_x$ is the axial Thomas-Fermi radius of the cloud, $\mathcal{V}$ is the total junction volume, and $n(\mathbf{r})$ is the local density of pairs.
+We have numerically checked that the factorized Eq.~(\ref{Ic}), fully justified at unitarity within our temperature regime, approximates the $I_c$ calculated through LDA within a few percent for all interactions explored in our study \cite{SM}.

-From the measured $I_c$ at several coupling strengths and barrier heights, and by evaluating the integral in Eq.~(\ref{Ic}), we obtain $\langle \lambda_0 \rangle$ throughout the crossover region (see Fig.~\ref{Fig3}B).
-This is compared with non-perturbative $T=0$ predictions of $\langle \lambda_0 \rangle$, obtained by averaging the values of $\lambda_0$ from Luttinger-Ward \cite{Haussmann2007} (solid line) and Quantum Monte Carlo simulations \cite{Astrakharchik2005} (dot-dashed line) over the equilibrium density distribution of our trapped sample \cite{SM}.
+From the measured $I_c$ at several coupling strengths and barrier heights, and by evaluating the integral in Eq.~(\ref{Ic}) \cite{SM}, we obtain $\langle \lambda_0 \rangle$ throughout the crossover region (see Fig.~\ref{Fig3}B).
+This is compared with non-perturbative $T=0$ predictions of $\langle \lambda_0 \rangle$, obtained by integrating $n_c(\mathbf{r})=\lambda_0(\mathbf{r})\,n(\mathbf{r})$ based on Luttinger-Ward \cite{Haussmann2007} (solid line) and Quantum Monte Carlo simulations \cite{Astrakharchik2005} (dot-dashed line).
 As a reference, we also plot the limiting trends of $\langle \lambda_0 \rangle$ calculated within the Bogoliubov and BCS approximation.
 We find our data to match the $T\!=\!0$ predictions quite well within the strongly interacting regime $|k_Fa|>1$.
-In particular, we find $\langle \lambda_0 \rangle = 0.47(7)$ at unitarity, which agrees within its uncertainty with the value $\lambda_0=0.51$ obtained from Ref.\,\citenum{Haussmann2007}, whereas it is significantly smaller than the mean-field result \cite{Salasnich2005} $\lambda_0 \simeq 0.7$, as well as the experimental value obtained at comparable temperatures [see e.g.~\cite{Horikoshi2010}] through the rapid-ramp technique \cite{Zwierlein2004,Regal2004}.
+In particular, we find $\langle \lambda_0 \rangle = 0.47(7)$ at unitarity, which agrees within its uncertainty with the value $\lambda_0=0.51$ from Ref.\,\citenum{Haussmann2007}, whereas it is significantly smaller than the mean-field result \cite{Salasnich2005} $\lambda_0 \simeq 0.7$, as well as the experimental value obtained at comparable temperatures [see e.g.~\cite{Horikoshi2010}] through the rapid-ramp technique \cite{Zwierlein2004,Regal2004}.